ARTICLE I PURPOSE

 ARTICLE VIII MEMBERSHIP MEETINGS

 Section 1.
 The annual meeting of the Alliance will be held at a time and place within the service area to be designated by the board of directors.
-Members shall be notified not less than 14 days prior to the meeting, normally by a prominent item in the newsletter, website and, possible, by email notification.
+Members shall be notified not less than 14 days prior to the meeting, normally by a prominent item in the newsletter, website and, possibly, by email notification.

 Section 2.
 The president shall call a special meeting of the members upon the written request or petition of 15 members of FCAEM or upon the request of a majority of the board.
 Notice of such a special meeting shall be made to all members 14 days prior to the meeting.
 Such notice shall include a statement of the purpose or object of the meeting.